Community College Statistics

 Many students face the difficulty of deciding whether they should attend a local community college or a four-year institution.
 Comparing the data between the two can provide insight into whether one is better than the other.
 Attending community college or a four-year university has its pros and cons.

-- On average, the total cost of tuition and fees for community college costs is about $3,600 per year for a full-time study.
+• On average, the total cost of tuition and fees for community college is about $3,990 per year for in-district, full-time study during the 2023-2024 academic year.

-- There are 942 community colleges in the United States, and about 12.4 million students are enrolled in them.
+• There are 1,026 community colleges in the United States, and about 8.9 million students are enrolled in them during the 2020-2021 academic year.

 Here are some interesting characteristics of college students pertaining to their job status, students who received a Pell Grant, and students who have applied for some form of financial aid from 2011 to 2012.